 But first, we start in Section II by introducing the dually flat space construction from an arbitrary convex function.
-This section may be skimmed through at first reading since it is devoting to define the sided Bregman centroids under the framework of dually flat spaces of information geometry.
+This section may be skimmed through at first reading since it is devoted to defining the sided Bregman centroids under the framework of dually flat spaces of information geometry.